isaac-sim/IsaacLab/docs/source/setup/sample.rst

 Showroom
 --------

-The main core interface extension in Isaac Lab ``omni.isaac.lab`` provides the main modules for actuators, objects, robots and sensors.
+The main core interface extension in Isaac Lab ``isaaclab`` provides the main modules for actuators, objects, robots and sensors.
 We provide a list of demo scripts and tutorials.
 These showcase how to use the provided interfaces within a code in a minimal way.